apache/camel-website/content/blog/2022/04/camel-k-release-1-9/index.md

 ## Removed specialized builder configuration

-We decided to deprecate the Kaniko settings which were directly exposed in the generic `IntegrationPlatform.build.spec` (see the [API](/camel-k/1.9.x/apis/camel-k.html#_camel_apache_org_v1_IntegrationPlatformBuildSpec)).
+We decided to deprecate the Kaniko settings which were directly exposed in the generic `IntegrationPlatform.build.spec`.
 We've moved them in some more general purpose `.build.spec.PublishStrategyOptions`.
 From now on, we'll have a cleaner configuration which does not define any implementation detail.
 And we'll have a place where to hold any future Builder specialized options too!

 ## Kamel bind trait option